Kanam E. J.

-Elavunkal Joseph Philip (13 June 1926 – 13 June 1987), popularly known by his pen name Kanam EJ, was a Malayalam novelist, short story writer, and lyricist.
+Elavunkal Joseph Philip (13 June 1926 – 13 June 1987), popularly known by his pen name Kanam EJ, was an Indian Malayalam language novelist, short story writer, and lyricist.
 Along with his contemporary, Muttathu Varkey, he was known for a genre of sentiment-filled romantic fiction known as painkili (janapriya) novel in Malayalam literature, written with the common man in mind.
 Philip started the well known Malayalam weekly Manorajyam and served as its editor.

 Early life and career

-Philip was born on 13 June 1926 as the son of Joseph of the Elavunkal house in Kanam, a small village in Kottayam district of Kerala.
+Philip was born on 13 June 1926 as the son of Joseph of the Elavunkal house in Kanam, a small village in Kottayam district of what is now the Indian state of Kerala.
 He attended MHSS Kangazha and passed Malayalam Higher.
 After schooling he joined military service.
 He returned to Kottayam after the military service and joined CMS Middle School Kanam, as a teacher.
 Later he served as Malayalam Pandit in CMS schools of Mundakayam, Kumpalampoika, Punnavely and Kottayam.
 Philip quit teaching and joined the popular Malayalam Weekly Malayala Manorama as a journalist.
 In 1967 he resigned from Malayala Manorama and started his own Malayalam Weekly called Manorajyam.
 He later sold it to George Thomas of Keraladwani.